Counseling Degrees and Programs in Virginia

 James Madison University (JMU) offers three CACREP-accredited graduate degrees in counseling.
 The Master of Arts (MA) in Clinical Mental Health Counseling is a 60-credit, three-year program that meets coursework requirements for licensure as a Licensed Professional Counselor (LPC) in Virginia.
 Students complete a set curriculum with only one elective course and either a research project or a thesis.
-The Master of Education (M.Ed.) in School Counseling is a 54-credit degree that meets state requirements for school counseling licensure.
+The Master of Education (M.Ed.) in School Counseling is a 60-credit degree that meets state requirements for school counseling licensure.
 Students learn to provide social, emotional, and academic guidance and support in K-12 settings and gain supervised experience.
-The Doctor of Philosophy (PhD) in Counseling Education and Supervision is a 48-credit program designed for applicants with a master’s degree in counseling.
+The hybrid Doctor of Philosophy (PhD) in Counseling Education and Supervision is a 48-credit program designed for applicants with a master’s degree in counseling and allows students to complete coursework online with three to four-day residencies required twice per semester.
 Students conduct counseling research and learn about teaching, leadership, and advanced clinical skills.
-According to JMU, PhD students take an average of three to five years to complete this degree.
+According to JMU, PhD students take an average of three to four years to complete this degree.

-At Old Dominion University, students can complete a Master of Science in Education (MSEd) in Counseling with CACREP-accredited concentrations in either Clinical Mental Health Counseling or School Counseling.
-Both concentrations are comprised of 60 credits, including a core counseling curriculum and a specialization core, and meet Virginia educational requirements for licensure in the respective areas of the profession.
-Courses in the School Counseling track are offered in the late afternoon and evening to accommodate the schedules of working teachers and other professionals.
+At Old Dominion University (ODU), students can complete a Master of Science in Education (M.S.Ed.) in Counseling with CACREP-accredited concentrations in either Clinical Mental Health Counseling or School Counseling.
+Both concentrations comprise 60 credits, including a core counseling curriculum and a specialization core, and meet Virginia educational requirements for licensure in the respective areas of the profession.
+Courses in the School Counseling track can be taken on a full or part-time basis and are offered in the late afternoon and evening to accommodate the schedules of working teachers and other professionals.
 Old Dominion University also has a CACREP-accredited Doctor of Philosophy (PhD) in Education with a Counseling concentration and an Educational Specialist (Ed.S.) in Counseling, which are available to applicants with a master’s degree in counseling who wish to develop advanced counseling skills and knowledge.

 Marymount University is a Catholic institution located in Arlington.
 The university has a CACREP-accredited Master of Arts (MA) in Counseling with concentrations in Clinical Mental Health Counseling (CMHC), Pastoral Clinical Mental Health Counseling (PCMHC), and School Counseling.
 Both the CMHC and PCMHC concentrations require 60 credits and meet the state coursework requirements to become a Licensed Professional Counselor (LPC) in Virginia, but the PCMHC concentration requires students to complete additional coursework in religion and spirituality.
-For those interested in counseling careers in criminal justice and legal settings, the CMHC program is also offered as a dual degree with an MA in Forensic and Legal Psychology.
-The School Counseling concentration prepares graduates to provide social and emotional support to students in K-12 settings and meets state requirements for school counseling licensure.
-Marymount University also has a Doctor of Education (Ed.D.) in Counselor Education and Supervision accredited by CACREP.
+The CMHC program is also offered as a dual degree with an MA in Forensic and Legal Psychology for those interested in counseling careers in criminal justice and legal settings.
+The School Counseling concentration prepares graduates to provide social and emotional support to students in K-12 settings and meets state requirements for school counseling licensure, though it is not accepting applicants for 2023.
+Marymount also offers all three concentrations as online programs.

 Online and Hybrid Programs

 The College of William and Mary offers an online, CACREP-accredited Master of Education (M.Ed.) in Counseling with a School Counseling track and a Clinical Mental Health Counseling track with an optional concentration in Military and Veterans Counseling.
 Each track includes 60 credits, admits new applicants three times per year, and takes approximately three years to complete.
-While most coursework can be completed online, students must complete on-site work experiences, attend supervision meetings, and group work with other students in the program.
+While courses can be completed online, students must complete on-site work experiences, attend supervision meetings, complete group work with other students in the program, and attend two three-day residencies.
 The School Counseling track is designed to teach students how to provide emotional, developmental, and social support to diverse student populations in elementary, middle, and high school settings, while the Clinical Mental Health Counseling track uses a holistic and multicultural approach to counseling theory and techniques.
 Both tracks meet state educational requirements for licensure in their respective areas.
 On-campus versions of these degrees are also available, along with an M.Ed. in Clinical Mental Health and Addiction Counseling and an M.Ed. in Couples, Marriage, and Family Counseling.

 Not only does Virginia Commonwealth University (VCU) offer the only rehabilitation counseling degree in the state, but the Master of Science (MS) in Rehabilitation and Mental Health Counseling is accredited by CACREP and can be completed through a combination of online and on-campus classes on a full-time or part-time basis.
-The degree is comprised of 60 credits and prepares students to work in both vocational rehabilitation and mental health counseling settings.
+The degree comprises 60 credits and students choose between two concentrations: Clinical Mental Health Counseling or Clinical Rehabilitation Counseling.
 It meets the educational requirements to become a Licensed Professional Counselor (LPC) in Virginia and enables students to take the Certified Rehabilitation Counselor (CRC) national exam.
 VCU offers an online Post-Master’s Certificate in Professional Counseling designed for applicants who already have a master’s degree in counseling but need to complete additional coursework for the LPC and various substance abuse counseling credentials in the state.
-VCU also offers an on-campus, CACREP-accredited Master of Education (M.Ed.) in Counselor Education with concentrations in Couples and Family Counseling and School Counseling.
+VCU also offers an on-campus, CACREP-accredited Master of Education (M.Ed.) in Counselor Education with concentrations in Couples and Family Counseling and School Counse

 1. National Center for Education Statistics College Navigator: https://nces.ed.gov/collegenavigator/